The forex market is extremely risky.

 Latency: when trading online, one communicates with brokers through the Internet.
 The click, therefore, is not received immediately by the broker, because it must first be processed, and then passed to the broker’s servers.
 The further away a broker has its servers, the higher the latency, and the longer the delay between the click and the execution of the order.
 So if a UK resident trades with an Australian broker, he should expect very high latencies and lousy accuracy in trades.
 In contrast, he may have a better experience with a UK broker.

 Speed of execution: once the order has arrived at the broker with a delay due to latency, the order will then have to be executed.
 Here the broker will require additional time to execute it properly.
-However, by choosing a broker (such as ECNs) that has good liquidity, these times can be reduced improving trading performance.
+However, by choosing a broker that has good liquidity (an ECN broker for example), these times can be reduced improving trading performance.

 Spreads: the spread is extremely important not only because it is a cost, but also because there are trading strategies that require very low spreads in order to execute properly.
 For example, for the same performance, a scalper who trades with low forex spreads will perform significantly better than a scalper who trades with high spreads.